swyxio/ai-notes/Resources/AI-hackathon-stack.md

 - **Tools to explore**
   - **Serverless GPUs**
-    - https://exafunction.com/ Exafunction optimizes your deep learning inference workload, delivering up to a 10x improvement in resource utilization and cost.
     - https://www.banana.dev/ Scale your machine learning inference and training on serverless GPUs.
     - https://brev.dev/ The simplest way to create a dev environment with a GPU.
 Don't worry about dependencies, CUDA, SSH, or anything else.
 Up to 94% cheaper GPUs than AWS.
 For example: here's a guide to get a GPU dev environment to train your own Dreambooth model in ~4 min 🤙 https://brev.dev/docs/guides/dreambooth
     - https://lambdalabs.com/ GPU cloud built for deep learning.
 Instant access to the best prices for cloud GPUs on the market.
 No commitments or negotiations required.
 Save over 73% vs AWS, Azure, and GCP.
 Configured for deep learning with PyTorch®, TensorFlow, Jupyter